French Riviera & Provence Itinerary for 10 Days

 Then continue on to the hilltop village of St-Paul-de-Vence, where contemporary painters perpetuate art as a living tradition.

 Amble along the Rue Grande that’s lined with galleries, from contemporary art to antiques.
-You’ll find art by Paul Rafferty, Joel Guyot, Catherine Issert, as well as other well-known artists.
+You’ll find art by Paul Rafferty, Joel Guyot, and Catherine Issert, as well as other well-known artists.
 You can also visit the Folon Chapel or Maeght Foundation.

 Visit the Castrum Sancti Pauli and explore its ramparts.
 Or just stroll through this charming French town.